 What's Happening at Milestones Day School

 MILESTONES’ WORKSHOP SERIES 2014-2015

-Open to the public, lunch included, optional tour afterwards
+Open to the public, refreshments included, optional tour afterwards

 ARCHITECTS FOR LEARNING (Angela Tamborella): OCTOBER 8th 10am-11:30am

 Students with weaknesses in language, attention and/or executive function skills often have working memory limitations.
 The research is clear: Working memory influences listening, speaking, reading, writing, problem solving, and day-to-day functioning in school and in life.
 Parents and teachers need practical strategies for supporting students who struggle with working memory.

 BEHAVIOR AND ANXIETY (Jessica Minihan): NOVEMBER 3rd 10:30-12:30

 The National Institutes of Health (NIH) reports that one in four thirteen-eighteen year olds in the general population has had an anxiety disorder in their lifetime.
 Students with Autism are at greater risk than their typically developing peers for developing anxiety and anxiety disorders such as phobias, OCD, and social anxiety disorder.
 Without intervention, these children are at risk for poor performance, diminished learning, and social/behavior problems in school.
 Understanding the role anxiety plays in a student’s behavior is crucial and using preventive strategies are key to successful intervention.
 Effective behavior plans for these students must focus on the use of preventive strategies and on explicitly teaching coping skills, self-monitoring, and alternative responses.
 As a result of this workshop participants will be able to easily implement preventive tools, strategies, and interventions for reducing anxiety, increasing self-regulation, executive functioning, and self-monitoring.

 LET’S MAKE A STORY (Julie Berry): JANUARY (Date TBD)